 The Library cannot assure the safety of your data when you use either our wired or wireless (also known as “wifi”) Internet access.
 The Internet is a public communications network, which means that your communications may be intercepted by third parties.
 Wireless networks pose the same risks to your personal information that wired networks pose, as well as some new risks.
 Wireless users need to educate themselves about these risks, and take steps to secure their personal information.
 Cautious wireless users may choose not to transmit their credit card information and passwords while using any wireless network, including the Library's.

-This policy was adopted November 2017.
+Effective Date: This policy was adopted November 2017.

 HOW TO GET A LIBRARY CARD